 - Rome Mentioned Sweden – As early as 98 CE, the Roman Author Tacitus mentioned the Svear or what was also known as Suiones people in this part of Northern Europe.

-- Northern Germanic Tribe – The Svear and Gotar groups of people were Northern Germanic Tribes.
+- Northern Germanic Tribe – The Svear and Gotar groups were Northern Germanic Tribes.

 - Powerful Tribe In Northern Europe – The Sverige people were a powerful northern German Tribe.
 Their King claimed to be a descendant of Freyr, a god from Norse mythology.